A fly stitch is a stitch that looks like the alphabets U or V secured with a small straight stitch.

 2 Closed fly stitch

 This is a closely made continuous fly stitch used as a filling stitch.

-Usually they are used as filling for leaf shapes because of the vertical stitch in the middle of the fly stitch; when done continuously it look as if it is the vein of the leaf.
+Usually, they are used as filling for leaf shapes because of the vertical stitch in the middle of the fly stitch; when done continuously it looks as if it is the vein of the leaf.

 You can make it slightly loose or as close as satin stitches.

 Make very narrow fly stitches at the top, then progressively become wider and then when you reach the middle narrow down stitches till the bottom of the leaf shape.

 Check out this post on more ways to embroider a leaf.

 This is a regular fly stitch with an extended straight stitch fastening the loop and it looks like the alphabet Y.